 top of page

-Caffeine affects us in different ways, and different people are more sensitive to it than others.
+Caffeine affects us all in different ways.
+Initially the impact can be positive (feeling more awake and able to concentrate), but caffeine stays in the system for up to twelve hours, and can have negative side-effects such as preventing sleep, and causing restlessness and anxiety.
+Some people are more sensitive to it than others.
 On average, adults shouldn’t consume more than 400mg of caffeine a day and adolescents should have much less.
+Like most things, in large doses caffeine can be harmful.

 Energy shots and drinks

-Energy shots can be deceptive as they are tiny in quantity but often packed with caffeine – for example a 60 ml shot can contain around 200mg of caffeine.
+Energy shots are often very high in caffeine and a firm favourite with teens.
+They can be deceptive as they are tiny in quantity but often packed with caffeine – for example a 60 ml shot can contain around 200mg of caffeine.
 Likewise, many energy drinks don’t necessarily have huge percentages of caffeine, but they are served in large volumes (half litre bottles) so the amount of caffeine your child is drinking is a lot (160mg of caffeine in a can of Monster), whereas a small glass of the same product would be fine.

-Most supermarkets and high street stores have banned sales of energy drinks to under 16s
+Most supermarkets and high street stores have banned sales of energy drinks to under 16s.
+This is currently voluntary, although the Government is planning on making this law in England.

 Coffee